• Skip to primary navigation

 Having to feed themselves with what they had, they became very creative in making a hard piece of meat tender and flavorful.

-They cut old sheep's meat into small pieces so as not to waste food.
+They cut old sheep's meat into small pieces to not waste food.

 They use sheep or mutton meat, while some prefer to use lambs.